xclarifyio/clarify.github.io/README.md

 This is the repository for all the documentation for the Clarify.io API which is currently at docs.github.io.

+While this is the current version of our documentation, it was not the first.
+Check out [An Evolution on Documentation](http://clarify.io/blog/an-evolution-in-documentation/) to understand some of our how and why we got here.

 ## Adding a Quickstart

 1. Create a file in the _quickstarts folder for the Quickstart you plan to write